Mesi21/Jest_practice/README.md

 ## Usage

-> Clone the repo to you local machine
+> Clone the repo to you local machine.
 ```bash
     git clone "https://github.com/Mesi21/Jest_practice.git"
 ```
-> CD into directory, install  dependencies, run test
+> CD into directory, install  dependencies, run test.
 ```bash
     cd Jest_practice
     npm install
     npm test
 ```
-> All the test should be green
+> All the test should be green.

 ## Author